HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 As the MQTT broker handles the resolving of the topic filters, handling messages for complicated subscriptions does not have inherent overhead in the client compared to simple subscriptions.
 Go hog wild.

-Below are sample subscriptions using MQTT.js.
+Below are sample subscriptions utilizing the MQTT.js command-line tools.
+Using the corresponding library is not much harder.

 ### A situational overview